St. Jude’s Church – Plymouth.

-After several days of curing this mortar dries out a pale yellow in colour.
+After several days of curing this mortar dries out a pale cream in colour.
 It matches the colour of the original mortar used for the laying of the stone and after a few months of weathering it will tone down.

 Whilst on site and to make good use of the scaffold, we were asked to take a look at the condition of the Bathstone which formed the tracery window on the West elevation wall.
 Despite repairs which had been carried out to this window in the past using a cement based mortar, generally, it was structurally sound and wasn’t in a bad state of repair.